10 Ways to Save When You ExtendPublished on 5th September 2019

-Extending your home is always going to be an expensive business, but there’s no reason to spend money when you don’t have to.
-Here are a few tips from us, on how to cut costs without cutting corners or making uncomfortable compromises.
+Extending your home is likely to be an expensive business, but there’s no reason to spend money when you don’t have to.
+Here are a few tips from us, on how to cut costs without cutting corners.

 10 Ways to Save When You Extend

-- Asset Management – Work with the features of your property, not against them.
-It’s important that you get the extension you want, but digging foundations into solid rock when you have topsoil and clay a few feet away really isn’t sensible.
+Work with the features of your property, rather than against them.
+It’s important that you get the extension that’s right for you, but digging foundations into solid rock when you have topsoil and clay a few feet away really isn’t sensible.
 Think things through and when in doubt, seek advice.

-- Planning Permission – It always pays to research, but planning permission is not required for every home extension.
+It always pays to research!
+Remember though, that planning permission is not required for every home extension.
 A conservatory, for example, can usually be erected without the planning palaver.
 This can save you £150+ in fees.
 Apropos can guide you through the process but it’s great to have some understanding of it yourself too.

-- Building Regs – All home renovations MUST comply with current building regulations, so keep this in mind from the start or prepare to back peddle later.
-Corner-cutting is a no-go, for yours and other’s safety.
-A reputable designer, such as Apropos, will help with this.
+All home renovations MUST comply with current building regulations.
+Keep this in mind from the start or prepare to back peddle later.
+Corner-cutting is a no-go, for yours and other’s safety!

-- Bob the Builder – Can he fix it?
-Taking the time to interview your contractors can save you a surprising amount of time and money.
+Taking time to interview your contractors can save you a surprising amount of time and money.
 By selecting an experienced builder who will happily problem solve you’ll avoid wasted time and the awkward headaches.
 Talk to friends and neighbours, check out local firms on trustpilot and find the right person for the job.

-- Financial Planning – Keep track of your money, and keep it earning interest for you for as long as possible before making payments.
+Keep track of your money, and keep it earning interest for you for as long as possible before making payments.
 A 0% credit card could be your best friend.
 Alternatively, you could consider our own funding options which allow you to spread the cost in a variety of ways.

-- *Special* Offers – Don’t be swayed into panic-buying through limited-time sales.
+Don’t be swayed by limited-time sales or offers.
 The vast majority will turn out to be one of a series of rolling sales, so take your time and shop around for the best offer.